Take Me Bak 'OME

 Dave Kemp, 27 January 2010

 Also, I have included the famous photo shoot the band did for the 100th issue of Music Star.
 Jim told me that he got totally fed up with these shoots.
 He hated being made to wear wacky party gear and put on false smiles.
 He really didn't believe that the band should be doing tacky photo shoots for teeny mags.
-The Music Star 100th Issue stuck out in Jim's memory as he, very reluctantly, managed to smile for one of the photos - but looked completely pissed off in all the other shots and these couldn't be used!
+The Music Star 100th Issue stuck out in Jim's memory as he, very reluctantly, managed to smile for only one of the photos - but looked completely pissed off in all the other shots and these couldn't be used!

 This website will not have any real written text by me.
 It is all about Slade cuttings.
-I think that it will be a light weight, mainly pictorial, "coffee table" site for fans to look through.
-So here it is - a selection of fan mag pics, trivial teen mag cuttings and in depth band interviews in the serious music press - it's the Slade Scrapbook.
+I have made it a light weight, mainly pictorial, "coffee table" site for fans to look through.

 I hope that you enjoy.